Andi-Cirjaliu/edge-java-react-dataset-stack/tutorials/java-react-dataset.md

 ```
 ---
 title: Employment Dataset Application (Java/Dataset) Stack Tutorial
-description: The Stack comprises of a Java Spring application deployed as Microservice
+description: The Stack comprises of a Java Spring application deployed as microservice
 ---

 ### Introduction

 Employment application is a Java Spring application which is deployed as a microservice.
-The frontend is made using React and included in the Java application.
+The frontend is made using React and is included in the Java application.
 The example also uses Skaffold which handles the workflow for building, pushing and deploying your application, allowing you to focus on what matters most: writing code.

 ### Access the application